krayetor/Form-Creation-Validation/README.md

 ## Learning Objectives
 By the end of this project, students should be able to:

-1.<strong>Implement Form Validation:</strong>
+1. <strong>Implement Form Validation:</strong>
 - Understand and implement basic form       validation using JavaScript.
 - Ensure user inputs meet specified criteria before form submission.

-2.<strong>Work with the DOM:</strong>
+2. <strong>Work with the DOM:</strong>
 - Use DOM manipulation to dynamically interact with HTML elements.
 - Understand and utilize event listeners for form submission and input validation.

-3.<strong>Asynchronous JavaScript and APIs:</strong>
+3. <strong>Asynchronous JavaScript and APIs:</strong>
 - Use JavaScript to fetch data asynchronously from a public API.
 - Display fetched data dynamically on a webpage.
 - Handle potential errors during data fetching.

-4.<strong>Enhance User Experience:</strong>
+4. <strong>Enhance User Experience:</strong>
 - Provide real-time feedback to users for form validation.
 - Ensure data persists across browser sessions using local storage.